Private tutors work with students to enhance their learning across different subjects and prepare them for educational qualifications and tests

 You don't have to be a qualified teacher, but should provide a service that helps students progress in their study and learning, apply effective methods of understanding and problem solving, and prepare effectively for exams or tests.

-A private tuition session lasts around an hour and normally takes place in either the student or tutor's home.
+A private tuition session lasts around an hour and normally takes place in the student's home.
 You could also provide online tutoring.

-There are a wide number of private tutor agencies or you could promote yourself independently to attract students, develop your network and receive recommendations.
+There is a large number of private tutor agencies or you could promote yourself independently to attract students, develop your network and receive recommendations.

 Areas of private tuition

 Private tuition is often used to support:

 - primary school age core curriculum subjects (key stages 1 and 2)

 - secondary school age core curriculum subjects (key stage 3, GCSE and A-level)

 - preparation for primary-age SATs tests